Table of Contents

 - Mitochondria: Powerhouse of the cell, produces ATP.

-- Plastids: Found in plants, involved in photosynthesis and storage of nutrients.
+- Plastids: Found in plants, involved in photosynthesis and storage.

-- Thylakoids and Grana: Structures in chloroplasts where light energy is captured.
+- Thylakoids and Grana: Structures in chloroplasts where light energy is captured during photosynthesis.

-- Nucleus: Control center with chromatin and nucleoli.
+- Nucleus: Control centre containing chromatin and nucleoli.

 - Chromosomes: DNA carriers, visible during cell division, classified by centromere position.